j-hagedorn/journals_of/content/journal/2020-05-31-notebook-firenze-2018-red.md

 "those old pagan gods still going to and fro on the earth, under all sorts of disguises" --Walter Pater, *Renaissance...*

+---

+"...the effect of a beautiful object kept constantly before the eye in a story or poem, of keeping sensation well awake, and giving a certain air of refinement to all scenes where it enters; with a heighteneing also of that sense of fate; which hangs so much of the shaping of human life of trivial events..."
+--Walter Pater, *Renaissance...*

+---

+swallow threading the airy alleys

+silence of flight, flight of silence

+---

+compactness/precision of utterance (or the working out of this) i.e. natural law or its working out in combination with other laws

+One cd figure out the 'rule' of Whitman's lines, but is their fecundity, their splay and breeding on the page, which brings joy.

+But for we who live downstream from so many algorithms, in the watershed of algorithms, drinking their oily waterfilm, the allure of fresh water, of the elegant simple law...

+it is a physical thirst.

+When I have tried to articulate a sense that ideas are unimportant, it is not this--

+it is that worthwhile ideas are discoveries, and thus approached with sacred awe, rather than gripped like tools--

+---

+Eternal life is terrible when viewed askance, like...

+|----------->

+...but immersed in perspective, it is a harmony, a symmetry unfolding into presence.

+Symmetry is beautiful, because it floats amid annhilation, if the edges of a thing are its annhilation,

+cf. Life's symmetry:

+birth |------------| death

+"the child is the father of the man" -- WW
+Shakes.
+7 ages

+---

+definite, infinite

+Is the act of definition a counter-motion to the infinite, or...

+does the act of attention required for definition open a rift, unleash the levees of another infinity, through the channel of a person?

+(and really it is the same infinity)

+So that definition is a knot, of infinity flowing through itself.

+---